-He has like the golden bachelor reigning king of the time and all the tabloids had him hooked up with every princess available in Europe, but he was looking for a quiet and very religious woman from Spain.
+He was the golden bachelor reigning king of the time and all the tabloids had him interested in or dating every princess available in Europe, but he was looking for a quiet and very religious woman from Spain.
 So, the ex Irish nun, Veronica O’Brien, went down to Spain for him to find someone suitable to introduce to the King in hopes of a good match with chemistry.
 Crazy story short, she found a Spanish aristocrat named Doña Fabiola de Mora y Aragón.
-There’s a lot of mis-information saying the church made them marry but that’s b.s.
+There’s a lot of misinformation saying the church made them marry but that’s b.s.
 The church facilitated the introduction and the story is magical because they had a very close and loving marriage, despite suffering the devastation of experiencing FIVE miscarriages (perhaps one or two still births).
 They were denied a child of their own, despite loving children very much.
 The last two pregnancies were particularly dangerous and Fabiola had to have emergency surgery.

 In 1979 they hosted 1,000 Belgian children at the palace in Brussels where King Baudouin spoke openly about their disappointment in not being parents: